Bible Reliability

 For example, the King James Bible was originally produced in the 1600s.
 That is why its readability differs so much from newer translations.

-The verses quoted on this website are from The New International Version of the Bible.
+The verses quoted on this website are from The New International Version.